 - Oversee the status of each Gravio Hub node: system health, statistics, problem-solving

-- Deploy and manage the remote software: update hubs, certificates, security credentials
+- Deploy and manage the remote software: update hubs, certificates, security credentials, authenticate users

 - Investigate data collected: The Gravio Coordinator also keeps a record of the distributed ledger data for audit purpose (depending on the license level you chose)